 Proxy Allowed – within a closed membership committee

-Committee Members unable to participate in <WorkGroupAcronym> activities in person may do so by proxy.
+Committee members unable to participate in <WorkGroupAcronym> activities in person may do so by proxy.

 The Committee recognizes that competing interests sometimes prohibit a member’s ability to participate in person at all <WorkGroupAcronym> meetings.